 My Experience With Performance Lab Flex

 I was using Performance Lab Flex from 27th of May 2024 until around July 2024 (about a month of use).
-The dosage of 2 capsules per day with food is easy to follow, as someone who has trouble swallowing big capsules and tablets, Flex never caused any issues in this regard.
+The dosage of 2 capsules per day with food is easy to follow.
+As someone who can struggle with swallowing big capsules and tablets, Flex never caused any issues in this regard.

-I used to have bouts of joint pain in my knees, hips, ankles, and wrists, but since I started using Performance Lab Omega-3, Performance Lab Flex, and a couple of other lifestyle interventions (a teaspoon of black seed oil daily), these occurrences reduced.
-Even when they did occur, the pain was not as strong or as long-lasting as it used to be.
+I used to have occasional minor joint pain in my knees, hips, ankles, and wrists.
+When I started using Performance Lab Omega-3, Performance Lab Flex, and a couple of other lifestyle interventions (a teaspoon of black seed oil daily), these occurrences seemingly reduced.
+Even when they did occur, the pain didn’t appear to be as prononuced.

-I can’t say with certainty that these benefits mainly came from Performance Lab Flex, but I believe the supplement helped.
+I can’t say whether these benefits came from Performance Lab Flex alone or a combination of factors, but I believe the supplement helped.
 The combination with Omega-3s helped also, I believe.
 From my experience, three key ingredients in supplements that help to minimize joint discomfort for me are: omega-3s, Boswellia Serrata, and bromelain.
 But that’s going a little off topic now.

 In terms of negative reactions, I didn’t notice any.
 Performance Lab Flex is a safe supplement.
 Its anti-inflammatory ingredients should, at the same time, enhance your joint comfort, while supporting other areas of health as well.

 The shipping process was smooth and fast.
-I have nothing but good words about the people who work at Performance Lab, from the customer service to the delivery personnel.
+I have nothing but good words about the people who work at Performance Lab, including the customer service.

 Pricing